 Rolling Wheel Animation

-This will be the class’s first use of MOVIE CLIP SYMBOLS within a Flash animation.
+This will be the class’s first use of MOVIE CLIP SYMBOLS within Animate.
 Up till now all our symbols have been Graphics.

 PART ONE: CREATE A MOVIE CLIP SYMBOL